 Humans of Berlin by Ape with a Leica M10 Camera

 This story starts with a young man named Mr. Oskar Barnack working at Ernst Leitz Optische Werke, in the city of Wetzlar, Germany.
-Mr. Barnack was originally in charge of microscope research at Leitz but owing to an interest in photography and an aversion to heavy equipment relating to chronic asthma he used his technical reasoning to construct the world’s first 35mm ‘compact’ camera.
+And ends with the Leica M10.
+However first, Mr. Barnack who was originally in charge of microscope research at Leitz.
+But owing to an interest in photography and an aversion to heavy equipment relating to chronic asthma he used his technical reasoning to construct the world’s first 35mm ‘compact’ camera.

 First image taken from the Ur-Leica by Oskar Barnack 1913, Eisenmarkt, Wetzlar, Germany